Multi-Hop Fact Checking of Political Claims: Related Work

 \section{Related Work}

-\textbf{Fact Checking.} Several datasets have been released in the past few years to assist in automating fact checking. \citet{vlachos-riedel-2014-fact} present a dataset with 106 claim-verdict pairs collected from PolitiFact and the fact checking blog of Channel 4\footnote{ http://blogs.channel4.com/factcheck/}. \citet{FNC} construct FakeNewsChallenge, a 50K headline-article pairs and formulate the task of fact checking as stance detection between the headline and the body of the article. \citet{Wang2017LiarLP} extract 12.8K claims from the PolitiFact API constituting the LIAR dataset. \citet{alhindi-etal-2018-evidence} introduce the LIAR-PLUS dataset extending the latter with automatically extracted summaries from the PolitiFact articles.
-The latter, however, are high-level explanations that omit most of the evidence details.
-LIAR-PLUS also does not provide annotation of the particular evidence sentences from the PolitiFact article leading to the final verdict and the possible different evidence chains.
-By contrast, we construct a dataset with annotations of the different reasoning chains and the multiple hops that constitute them.

-\citet{fever} present the FEVER dataset consisting of 185K claims produced by manually re-writing Wikipedia sentences.
-However, as highlighted in the original paper, only 12.15\% of the claims were generated from multiple pages.
-Furthermore, the studies of \citet{niewinski-etal-2019-gem} from the FEVER'2019 shared task~\cite{thorne-etal-2019-fever2} and of \citet{hidey-etal-2020-deseption} reveal through adversarial attacks the vulnerability of models trained on the FEVER dataset to claims that require more than one inference step.
+\paragraph{Fact Checking.} Several datasets have been released to assist in automating fact checking. \citet{vlachos-riedel-2014-fact} present a dataset with 106 political claim-verdict pairs. \citet{FNC} construct FakeNewsChallenge, a 50K headline-article pairs and formulate the task of fact checking as stance detection between the headline and the body of the article.
+The relationship between these two tasks is further explored in \citet{hardalov2021survey}. \citet{Wang2017LiarLP} extract 12.8K claims from PolitiFact constituting the LIAR dataset. \citet{alhindi-etal-2018-evidence} introduce the LIAR-PLUS dataset extending the latter with automatically extracted summaries from PolitiFact articles.
+These are, however, high-level explanations that omit evidence details.
+LIAR-PLUS also does not provide annotation of particular evidence sentences from the article leading to the final verdict and the possible different evidence sets. \citet{augenstein-etal-2019-multifc} present a real-world dataset constructed from 26 fact checking portals, including PolitiFact, consisting of 35k claims paired with crawled evidence documents. \citet{fever} present the FEVER dataset, consisting of 185K claims produced by manually re-writing Wikipedia sentences.
+Furthermore, \citet{niewinski-etal-2019-gem} from the FEVER'2019 shared task~\citep{thorne-etal-2019-fever2} and \citet{hidey-etal-2020-deseption} use adversarial attacks to show the vulnerability of models trained on the FEVER dataset to claims that require more than one inference step.
+Unlike prior work, we construct a dataset with annotations of the different reasoning sets and the multiple hops that constitute them.